icarofua/vehicle-rear/README.md

   "probs2":[[0.0,0.5,0.4,0.3,1.0,0.2,0.1], [1.0,0.4,0.3,0.5,1.0,0.8,0.9],[1.0,0.4,0.3,0.5,1.0,0.8,0.9]]
 }

+## 4.8 OCR model

+In the OCR folder under models (models.tgz), you must first run "make" in the "darknet" folder to compile Darknet and then run "python3 cnn-ocr.py" in the same folder to run the CNN-OCR model.
+For more information, please refer to the README.txt file in the OCR folder.

 ## 5. Generating the Datasets
 You can generate the datasets for 1 image or the temporal stream between 2 to 5 images.